tonusp/NaNo2016/A_Book_of_Changes.md

 # Chapter Sixteen     Finding the Teacher

 Magister Liu led Joseph through the grounds to the place where he was staying.
-It was a small wooden cabin in a corner of the park, and on a board beside the door was stencilled the word POUSTINIA.
+It was a small wooden cabin in a corner of the park, and on a board beside the door was pyrograph-stencilled the word POUSTINIA.
 Inside there was a single room, furnished more sparsely than any monk's cell.
 There was a low bed in one corner, a small table, a prayer stool, a cross on one wall.

 "Sit," he said to Joseph, indicating the floor on which he also knelt down.